Harvey Mudd College, Humanities, Social Sciences and the Arts

-Harvey Mudd College (Claremont, California) invites applications for the Hixon-Riggs Early Career Fellowship in Science and Technology Studies, beginning fall 2018.
-Applications are invited from scholars working on any aspect of science and technology and their social dimensions.
-We especially encourage applicants whose work draws attention to intersections of science and technology with race, gender, sexuality, class and/or disability.
-We seek applicants whose research methods draw from fields that can include, but are not limited to, anthropology, communication, history, literature, media studies, philosophy, and sociology.
+Harvey Mudd College (Claremont, California) invites applications for the Hixon-Riggs Early Career Fellowship in Science and Technology Studies, beginning fall 2020.
+Applications are invited from scholars working on the social, political, and ethical dimensions of computing, data science, and/or the internet.
+Topics of interest include artificial intelligence, algorithmic bias, data visualization, security, surveillance, and social media.
+We seek applicants whose research methods draw from fields that can include, but are not limited to anthropology, art, communication, economics, environmental studies, geography, history, literature, media studies, philosophy, and sociology.
 The successful candidate will have a PhD by the time of appointment, a strong and ongoing research program, and the potential for excellence in teaching.
-Harvey Mudd College is committed to broadening participation in STEM fields.
-Applicants are asked to provide in their cover letter detailed examples of strategies used to support underrepresented students and to promote diversity in the classroom.

 This 1 to 2-year early-career fellowship balances teaching and research.
 The fellow will teach two undergraduate courses per academic year, and will be encouraged to take advantage of the resources available to support teaching development at the Claremont Colleges.
 While pursuing their own independent research, we expect the fellow to act as a catalyst for conversations among faculty and students.
 The fellow will work with the Hixon-Riggs director to lead a faculty reading group in the first year, and to organize and host a workshop or conference in the second year.
 The annual salary for the position is $65000 and includes health benefits.
 In addition, the fellow will receive a professional allowance of $3000 per year to support travel and research.
 Second-year renewal is contingent upon successful performance in the first year.

 Harvey Mudd College is a highly selective, academically challenging institution that offers majors in the sciences, mathematics, and engineering.
+Across departments, the college is committed to broadening participation in STEM fields.
 This position, funded by the Hixon Riggs Program for Responsive Science and Engineering, is housed in the Department of Humanities, Social Sciences, and the Arts – an interdisciplinary department supporting the college’s liberal arts program.
 HMC’s membership in the Claremont Colleges consortium allows significant opportunities for collaboration with colleagues at the other Claremont Colleges and the Claremont Graduate University, especially in the Intercollegiate STS Program.
 Situated approximately 35 miles east of downtown Los Angeles, Claremont offers easy access to LA’s cultural scene.

-Applications must be submitted to: https://academicjobsonline.org/ajo/fellowship/10031.
-Preference will be given to applications received by Nov.
-15, 2017.
-Applicants will be asked to submit: a letter of application, a CV, a short research statement, a writing sample, a teaching portfolio including testimony of effective teaching and a statement of teaching philosophy, two sample syllabi for proposed courses, and three letters of recommendation.
+Applications must be submitted to: https://academicjobsonline.org/ajo/fellowship/14981 Preference will be given to applications received by Nov.
+30, 2019.
+Applicants are asked to submit: a letter of application, a CV, a research statement, a writing sample, a teaching portfolio including testimony of effective teaching and a statement of teaching philosophy, two sample syllabi for proposed courses, a statement regarding commitment to diversity and inclusion, and three letters of recommendation.

 |Primary Category:||History of Science, Medicine, and Technology